zhanong/Minimal-ECS-Framework/README.md

 1. Destroy the old GameObjects and instantiate the new ones.
 2. Unload the old `subscene_file_for_this_scene` and load the new one.
 3. Destroy all entity instances that were part of the old scene but were instantiated from prefabs in a persistent subscene such as the `subscene_file_for_prefabs`
-4. Reset all data in the ECS systems and the `Messenger`, applying any configuration from the new scene.
+4. Reset all data in the ECS systems and the `Messengers`, applying any configuration from the new scene.

 In my framework, this is handled by:
 - `SceneLoadManager` :  A MonoBehaviour class that takes care of step 1.